Jddelara01/CafeScript/README.md

             - Function with the largest signature take 2 arguments, while the median is 1.
             - Largest function has 24 statements in it, while the median is 12.
             - The most complex function has a cyclomatic complexity value of 7 while the median is 3.
-            - One warning, but it should be okay as I have to use a global variable.
+            - One warning (Functions declared within loops referencing an outer scoped variable may lead to confusing semantics), but it should be okay as I have to use a global variable.
         - userLogin.js
             - There are 6 functions in this file.
             - Function with the largest signature take 1 arguments, while the median is 0.